AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 To configure Pipeline option, you should follow these recommendations:

-* Add or edit triggers under **[!UICONTROL Triggers]**, you should not edit the rest.
+* Add or edit triggers under **[!UICONTROL Triggers]**.
 * Make sure the JSON is valid.
-You can use a JSON Validator, refer to this [website](https://jsonlint.com/) for example.
-* "name" corresponds to the trigger ID.
+* The **Name** parameter corresponds to the trigger ID.
 A wildcard "*" will catch all triggers.
-* "Consumer" corresponds to the name of the calling instance or application.
+* The **Consumer** parameter corresponds to the name of the calling instance or application.
-* Pipelined also supports the "aliases" topic.
+* the `pipelined`process also supports the "aliases" topic.
-* You should always restart pipelined after making changes.
+* You should always restart `pipelined`process after making changes.

 ## Step 3: Optional configuration {#step-optional}

-You can change some internal parameters as per your load requirements but make sure to test them before putting them into production.
+You can change some internal parameters as per your load requirements but make sure to test them before applying them to your production environment.

-The list of optional parameters can be found below:
+The list of optional parameters is:

 |  Option | Description  |
 |:-:|:-:|